IUREDCap/redcap-etl/docs/DeveloperGuide.md

         cp tests/config-init/mysql-ssl.ini tests/config

+3. If you have a PoastgreSQL database, then also copy the following configuration files:

+        cp tests/config-init/repeating-events-postgresql.ini tests/config

-3. If you have a SQL Server database, then also copy the following configuration files:
+4. If you have a SQL Server database, then also copy the following configuration files:

         cp tests/config-init/sqlserver.ini tests/config
         cp tests/config-init/sqlserver-ssl.ini tests/config
         cp tests/config-init/repeating-events-sqlserver.ini tests/config

-4. Edit the __tests/config/visits.ini__ and __tests/config/visits-sqlite.ini__ files and set the following properties to appropriate values:
+5. Edit the __tests/config/visits.ini__ and __tests/config/visits-sqlite.ini__ files and set the following properties to appropriate values:

     1. **redcap_api_url** - set this to the URL for your REDCap's API.
 Be